NDevTK/infra/recipes/README.recipes.md

       layout is assumed, else infra_internal.
       This has an effect on named_cache default and inside which repo's go corner the ./go/env.py command is run.
-  * generate_env_with_system_python uses the bot "infra_system" python to
+  * generate_py2_env uses the "infra/3pp/tools/cpython" package to create
-    generate infra.git's ENV.
-This is needed for bots which build the "infra/infra_python/${platform}" CIPD packages because they incorporate
-    the checkout's VirtualEnv inside the package.
-This, in turn, results in the CIPD package containing absolute paths to the Python that was used to create it.
-In order to enable this madness to work, we ensure that the Python is a system Python, which resides at a fixed path.
-No effect on arm64 because the arm64 bots have no such python available.
+      the infra/ENV python 2.7 virtual environment.
+This is only needed in specific situations such as running tests for python 2.7 GAE apps.
   * go_version_variant can be set go "legacy" or "bleeding_edge" to force the builder to use a non-default Go version.
 What exact Go versions correspond to "legacy" and "bleeding_edge" and default is defined in